PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 ## Summary

-If you've tried Python GUI programming and gave up, or if you like what you see proposed here, then you can experience this kind of Python GUI development today!
-PySimpleGUI has been out for a little over a year and will "render" your GUI window **using** any of the big 3 GUI packages as the backend as well as being able to show your window in your browser by using Remi as the backend.
+If you've tried Python GUI programming and gave up, or if you like what you see proposed here, then you can experience this kind of Python GUI development today.
+PySimpleGUI has been out for a little over a year and will "render" your GUI window **using** any of the big 3 GUI packages as the backend as well as being able to show your window in a browser by using Remi as the backend.

 The super-simple examples shown in this article are just that, super-simple examples.
 The "Simple" of PySimpleGUI does not describe the problem space, but rather the  difficultly in solving your GUI problems.
-Not many people would describe this PySimpleGUI creation as "simple".
+Not many people would describe this PySimpleGUI Download Manager application as a "simple" program.

 ![concurrent_windows](https://user-images.githubusercontent.com/13696193/62832448-3eb96180-bbfc-11e9-8777-6f2669566c93.png)

-If you're ready to experience GUI building in Python in a completely different and unique way that takes advantage of Python's unique syntax, types, and features that make it the magic language it is, then hop on over to http://www.PySimpleGUI.org and get started having fun building GUIs.
+So try GUI building in Python in a completely different way than you may have tried in the past.
+A way that takes advantage of Python's unique syntax, types, and features that make it the magic language it is.
+Hop on over to http://www.PySimpleGUI.org and get started having fun building GUIs.